arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"My data preprocessing pipeline is more complex than the actual model! 🔧"* 😄
+*"Docker containers can start in less than 100 milliseconds! 🐳"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**